Some best dragon fruit varieties for commercial grow are:

 Also, look briefly at the length or thickness of the scales.
 During shipping or stacking, some scales might break off.

 This is not a big issue for many consumers.
-But it may affect the price when you're selling, because they may lower the price due to
+But it may affect the price when you're selling, because they may lower the price due to the perceived physical attraction of the fruit.

 Some growers hand-curve these scales to thicken them up.
 The curviness helps create some strength & resistance when dragon fruits are stacked close together.
 So the scales won't break off easily.